K0MPLEXWorksTogether/AbdulBariJava/README.md

 - **DataTypes:** All the primitive datatypes, literals and how to create variables using these literals.

 - **FeaturesAndArchitecure:** How Java is platform independent, Architecture of JVM, and Java's features.

+- **Operators:** Understanding of type casting, type conversion, bitwise operators and arithmetic operators with precedence and associativity.